OKPTaylor/Project-Telco-Churn/Project Churn Readme.md

 Discription:
-Project Churn explores the reasons behind customer churn and predicts who will churn by using statistical analysis and mechanine learning models.
+Project Churn explores the reasons behind customer churn and predicts who will churn by using statistical analysis and mechine learning models.

 Project Goal:
 The goal is to, as best as possible, accurately predict the likelihood that a customer will churn based